-The Trust Deed contains provisions for convening meetings of Holders to consider any matter affecting their interests, and for passing resolutions at such meetings or by way of written resolution.
-These provisions permit defined majorities to bind all Holders including Holders who did not attend and vote at the relevant meeting (or, as the case may be, sign the relevant written resolution) and Holders who voted in a manner contrary to the majority.
+The Trust Deed contains provisions for convening meetings of Holders to consider any matter affecting their interests, and for passing resolutions at such meetings or by way of written resolution or electronic consents.
+These provisions permit defined majorities to bind all Holders including Holders who did not attend and vote at the relevant meeting (or, as the case may be, sign the relevant written resolution or deliver electronic consents) and Holders who voted in a manner contrary to the majority.